ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group/GROUPNAME':  All group member Clients can send a GET request to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.

-  The KDC processes the Key Distribution Request according to {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions.
+  The KDC processes the Key Distribution Request according to {{Section 4.3.2 of RFC9594}}.
+The Key Distribution Response is formatted as defined in {{Section 4.3.2 of RFC9594}}, with the following additions.

   * The 'key' field is formatted as defined in {{join-response}} of this document, with the difference that it does not include the 'group_SenderId' parameter.